jbosstools/jbosstools-integration-stack/README.md

 ## Contribute fixes and features

-The _JBoss Integration Tools_ project is open source, and we welcome anyone that wants to participate and contribute.
+The _JBoss Tools Integration Stack_ project is open source, and we welcome anyone that wants to participate and contribute.